mube1/password-generators/README.md

-# Data driven Password guessing tools
+# Data-Driven Password Guessing Tools
-These are a collection of data driven (based on data) password guessing tools written in python.
+These are a collection of data driven (based on data) password-guessing tools written in Python.
 The tools will get smarter as I update them. <br/>
 There are a number of datasets out there but here, I used the most common one 'rockyou.txt' which can be downloaded from [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)

-### Use pretrained models
+### Use pre-trained
 ### 2-gram model
-The model is based on bi-gram, collects a sequence of two characters and calculates probabilities.
-It has embeded passwords and calculates proabilities on the fly as the number of passwords is small relatively.
+The model is based on bi-gram, collects a sequence of two characters, and calculates probabilities.
+It has embedded passwords and calculates probabilities on the fly as the number of passwords is small relatively.

 Run 'python3 password_generator_v1.py m n' ( n passwords of length m  )<br/>